Get In Touch

 Why isn’t anyone answering the phone?

 Because of limited resources, we do not have dedicated phone staff.
-As a result, if we are working on an animal or handling another call, we cannot answer your call.
+As a result, if we are working on an animal or handling another call, we may not be able to answer your call.
 We will return your call by phone or text as soon as we are able to.

 Can I visit the animal?

-No. We do not allow people to visit any animals that are at Nutmeg Acres Wildlife for rehabilitation.
+No. CT DEEP does not allow people to visit any animals that are at Nutmeg Acres Wildlife.
 Not only is it illegal to show an animal in rehabilitation to the public, but it is also not in the animal’s best interest.
 An injured animal in rehabilitation is already physically compromised by its injury and it is already stressed by being in a captive rehabilitation setting.
 Allowing visitors would compound the animal’s stress and could negatively impact its survival.
-Orphaned baby animals haven’t yet learned to be afraid of people but exposure to people could result in the animal becoming habituated to humans or imprinted on humans, which could prevent the animal from being releasable or able to survive in the wild.
+Orphaned baby animals haven’t yet learned to be afraid of people but exposure to people could result in the animal becoming habituated or imprinted to humans, which could prevent the animal from being releasable or able to survive in the wild.

 Where will the animal be released?